matis-schotte/TracingActivity/README.md

 ## Installation
 ### Swift Package Manager

 The [Swift Package Manager](https://swift.org/package-manager/) is a tool for automating the distribution of Swift code and is integrated into the `swift` compiler.

-It is in early development, but Vifra does support its use on supported platforms.
+Add the Package URL `https://github.com/matis-schotte/TracingActivity.git` in Xcodes project viewer.

-Once you have your Swift package set up, adding Vifra as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.
+Adding it to another Package as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.

 ```swift
 dependencies: [